 When your former spouse lies about his or her financial state, you and your children suffer.
 People have an obligation to support their families during and after a divorce, and those who shirk these responsibilities should face the consequences.

-At Ashby Law, our attorneys are experienced with high-conflict divorces, and know how to hold deceptive spouses accountable.
-If you are getting a divorce or are navigating a complicated child custody matter, speak with the attorneys at Ashby Law today.
+At Pacific Northwest Family Law, our attorneys are experienced with high-conflict divorces, and know how to hold deceptive spouses accountable.
+If you are getting a divorce or are navigating a complicated child custody matter, speak with the attorneys at Pacific Northwest Family Law today.
 To find out more about your options, call 509-572-3700 to schedule your appointment.